Oscarts/backery2-app/SMART_RAW_MATERIALS_DOCUMENTATION.md

    - Blue "Auto" chip indicates it was generated
    - Can edit if needed

-4. **Supplier already selected**
-   - First supplier in list
-   - Blue "Default" chip shown
+4. **Enter expiration date**
+   - This is required before the batch number can be generated
+   - Format: YYYY-MM-DD

-5. **Batch number pre-filled**
+5. **Batch number auto-generates**
-   - Shows: "DAIR-20251101-001"
+   - Shows: "DAIR-20251215-001" (based on expiration date)
    - Blue "Auto" chip indicates generation
-   - Updates if you change supplier
+   - Updates automatically if you change supplier or expiration date

 6. **Fill remaining required fields**
-   - Purchase date, expiration, quantity, unit, cost
+   - Purchase date, quantity, unit, cost per unit

 7. **Submit**
    - New material created with consistent SKU
+   - Batch number tracks expiration date for better perishable management
    - Future entries with same name will use same SKU

 ## Benefits